hbc/NGS_Data_Analysis_Course/lessons/07-QC_trimming.md

 *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* can be multithreaded to run quickly.

+Let's load the Trimmomatic module:

+`$ module load seq/Trimmomatic`

 Because *Trimmomatic* is java based, it is run using the command:

-`java jar trimmomatic-0.30.jar`
+`$ java -jar /opt/Trimmomatic-0.33/trimmomatic-0.33.jar`

+By loading the *Trimmomatic* module, the **trimmomatic-0.33.jar** file is now accessible to us in the **opt/** directory, allowing us to run the program.

-What follows this are the specific commands that tells the program exactly how you want it to operate. *Trimmomatic* has a variety of options and parameters:
+What follows below are the specific commands that tells the *Trimmomatic* program exactly how you want it to operate. *Trimmomatic* has a variety of options and parameters:

 * **_-threads_** How many processors do you want *Trimmomatic* to run with?
 * **_SE_** or **_PE_** Single End or Paired End reads?